vvaltchev/mylang/README.md

 }
 ```

-Also in this case, the `{ }` braces can be omitted.
-Probably, there are only
+Here, the `{ }` braces can be omitted as in the case above.
+There are only
 a few difference from `C` worth pointing out:

   - The `++` and `--` operators do not exist in `MyLang`, at the moment.